Papa Cristo's

-Papa Cristo's is a taverna styled Greek restaurant and market located in the Byzantine-Latino Quarter across the street from Saint Sophia's Church Greek Orthodox Church in Los Angeles, California.
+Papa Cristo's was a taverna styled Greek restaurant and market located in the Byzantine-Latino Quarter across the street from Saint Sophia's Church Greek Orthodox Church in Los Angeles, California.

 History

 Papa Cristo's was founded in October 1948 as an importing and exporting company bringing produce from Greece.
 The company, which was initially called C & K Importing, was founded by Greek immigrant Sam Chrys.
 In 1968, Sam Chrys's son Chrys carried on the business and opened a Greek restaurant in addition to the importing business.
 Chrys eventually traveled across many different parts of Greece in order to attain a better understanding of Greek food and its specialties.
 In the 1990s, the taverna was opened.
-The restaurant uses ingredients and foods brought directly from Greece through the importing company.
-In 1990 the restaurant established a catering service which serves the Great Los Angeles area and Orange County.
-In 2010 Chrys Chrys' youngest daughter Annie joined the management becoming the third generation of the family to run the business.
+The restaurant used ingredients and foods brought directly from Greece through the importing company.
+In 1990, the restaurant established a catering service which served the Greater Los Angeles area and Orange County.
+In 2010, Chrys Chrys' youngest daughter Annie joined the management team, becoming the third generation of the family to run the business.
+On May 4, 2025, Papa Cristo's permanently closed after 77 years in business, due to high rent.

 Restaurant

-The restaurant features a "My Big Fat Greek Family-Style Dinner" every Thursday night which includes various types of entertainment including live bouzouki performances and belly dancing.
-Due to its popularity, the event is usually sold-out.
+The restaurant featured a "My Big Fat Greek Family-Style Dinner" every Thursday night which included various types of entertainment including live bouzouki performances and belly dancing.
+Due to its popularity, the event was usually sold-out.

-The restaurant serves many different types of Greek food and desserts including:
+The restaurant served many different types of Greek food and desserts including: